ihsanktmr/gagfree/README.md

 - **Community Building**: Create connections through acts of giving and sharing.
 - **Social Impact**: Help those in need by redistributing resources.

----

-### How to Contribute

-We welcome contributions!
-Feel free to fork this repository, suggest improvements, or submit pull requests.
-Check out the [Contributing Guidelines](CONTRIBUTING.md) for more details.

----

 ### Tech Stack

 - **Frontend**: React Native